elmbridge/operations/bio.md

 ## Short bio

+We offer free Elm workshops with a focus on increasing diversity, so that people of all backgrounds can feel welcome and comfortable in our community.

 ### Other examples

  - RailsBridge twitter: Creating an inclusive and friendly Ruby on Rails community, and spreading open source far and wide